superstringsoftware/observatory/README.md

 * Hooks into Mongo database monitoring
 * Log publish architecture enhancements to allow for better sorting, filtering and search

-Most of these changes are fully benefited when using [Observatory Vega](http://observatoryjs.com/) cloud solution - improvements there are too numerous to list here, but it has a dedicated user guide so we encourage you to sign up and try it!
+Most of these changes are fully benefited from when using [Observatory Vega](http://observatoryjs.com/) cloud solution - improvements there are too numerous to list here, but it has a dedicated user guide so we encourage you to sign up and try it!